 In most cases you’ll need help from one of our therapy team.
 They can assess your need for the equipment and help you find the right solution as well as getting quotes.
 We can also help you approach the NDIS to ensure you have the required funding.
 If you don’t want to interrupt your therapy schedule, you could book a special meeting to discuss equipment.
 If you have therapy in your NDIS plan, the NDIS will fund the appointments to do this.
 An AT assessment report may be required regarding the successful trial of a level 1 or 2 AT item – your therapist can help you to schedule the trial of the AT item.

 2 – Get quotes

 Your therapist can support you to get a quote or multiple quotes as required.
 Providers must be registered with the NDIS.

 3 – Submit your quote

-You’ll need to submit your quote and any relevant assessments to the NDIS.
+You’ll need to submit your quote and any relevant AT assessment/trial reports that have been completed by your therapist to the NDIS.
 Your therapist can help with this.

 4 – Get the invoice approved and paid by the NDIS